fetchai/ledger/README.md

 for any damages whatsoever, even if it had been advised of the possibility of damage.

 As such this codebase should be treated as experimental and does not contain all currently developed features.
-Fetch will be delivering regular updates.
+Fetch.AI will be delivering regular updates.

 ## Resources